Nordland Line: Future

 Two major developments have been proposed for the Nordland Line—electrification and installation of centralized traffic control (CTC).
 The latter is scheduled to take place as part of nationwide implementation of European Train Control System.
 The sections currently without CTC have the highest priority, with Grong–Bodø scheduled for completion in 2025 and Trondheim–Grong in 2028.

-Between 2014 and 2018 the section of track between Hell and Trondheim Airport is being rebuilt to double track and the two stations will be upgraded.
-Combined with other investments, such as double track onward from Hell to Trondheim and electrification, this could allow travel time from Trondheim to Steinkjer to drop to one hour.
-Electrification from Trondheim to Steinkjer, combined with that on the Stavne–Leangen Line and the Meråker Line, is scheduled to take place between 2017 and 2023.
-This project is delayed and will end at end of 2025.
-A 2015 report concluded that electrification of the rest of the Nordland Line would be profitable for society, but recommended that the Røros and Solør Lines be prioritized, as these could serve as reserve lines to the Dovre Line.
+Between 2014 and 2018 the section of track between Hell and Trondheim Airport was rebuilt to double track and upgrade the two stations.
+Combined with other investments, such as double track onward from Hell to Trondheim and electrification, this would allow travel time from Trondheim to Steinkjer to drop to one hour.
+Electrification from Trondheim to Steinkjer, combined with that on the Stavne–Leangen Line and the Meråker Line, was scheduled to take place between 2017 and 2023.
+The project was delayed and ended late 2025.

+A report from 2015 concluded that electrification of the rest of the Nordland Line would be profitable for society, but recommended that the Røros and Solør Lines be prioritized, as these could serve as reserve lines to the Dovre Line.

+Driver’s cab documentation

+Multiple cab ride recordings on the Nordland Line document Arctic light, mountains, long gradients and remote terrain.
+Directory from Trondheim to Mosjøen: